arox5/RaspiHomeLab/README.md

 - **Visual Studio Code** for coding and GitHub access
 - **Apache Web server with PHP** provided by https://www.uwamp.com/

+## Python script
+- File btcheck.py contains a script that controls the presence of specific bluetooth devices and, when found, disable some camera features.
+If bluetooth devices are not in range, the camera features are automatically enabled.
+This part contains code taken from https://github.com/dagar/bluetooth-proximity/blob/master/proximity_dagar.py.

 *in progress*